leanprover/vscode-lean4/lean4-infoview/README.md

 ## Hosting

 A hosting editor needs to be able to display a minimal webpage (e.g. via a Webkit panel, or in an external browser).
 The webpage should set up a connection to the editor as defined in [`src/infoviewApi.ts`](src/infoviewApi.ts) and invoke the [`renderInfoview`](src/index.ts) entry point.
-The `lean4-infoview` library is distributed as an UMD module with external dependencies given in [`webpack.config.js`](webpack.config.js) `externals` .
+The `lean4-infoview` library is distributed as an UMD module with external dependencies specified in [`webpack.config.js`](webpack.config.js) `externals` .

 ## Editor support